What is a Paralegal?

 But upon closer examination, nuances arise.

 Generally speaking, legal assistant roles tend to be more administrative and clerical in nature.
-Responsibilities include scheduling meetings, managing calendars, taking minutes, completing administrative forms, client billing and accounting, and document organization and management.
+Responsibilities include scheduling meetings, managing calendars, taking minutes, completing legal intake forms, client billing and accounting, and document organization and management.

 Paralegals, on the other hand, perform more substantive legal work under the supervision of a lawyer, such as researching a case, organizing files, writing legal documents, and interviewing witnesses.